 how microsampling improves clinical research

-Microsampling is an extremely user-friendly process that uses portable technology like Mitra® devices to decentralize sample collection.
-These devices can be used by researchers out in the field or by study participants at home to collect small amounts of biological fluids like blood, urine, or sweat.
+Microsampling is a user-friendly process that relies on portable technology like DBS cards, or volumetric microsampling tools like the Mitra® device or hemaPEN® to enable remote sample collection.
+These devices can be used by researchers conducting field studies or by study participants at home to collect low-volume samples of blood from a simple finger-stick.

 Microsampling Drives Improvements in Clinical Research